kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // +optional
   Capacity map[QualifiedName]DeviceCapacity

-  // ConsumesCapacity defines a list of references to capacity
+  // ConsumesCounter defines a list of references to shared counters
-  // pools and the set of capacities that the device will
+  // and the set of counters that the device will
-  // consume from those pools.
+  // consume from those counter sets.
   //
-  // The capacities can be defined either by referencing one
+  // The counters can be defined either by referencing one
-  // or more DeviceCapacityConsumptionMixins by listing
+  // or more DeviceCounterConsumptionMixins by listing
-  // the capacities directly.
+  // the counters directly.
 The latter will always override
-  // any capacities coming in from the mixins.
+  // any counters coming in from the mixins.
   //
-  // The maximum number of device capacity consumption entries
+  // The maximum number of device counter consumption entries
   // is 32.
-This is the same as the maximum number of capacity
+This is the same as the maximum number of shared counter
-  // pools allowed in a ResourceSlice.
+  // allowed in a ResourceSlice.
   //
   // +required
   // +listType=atomic
-  ConsumesCapacity []DeviceCapacityConsumption
+  ConsumesCounters []DeviceCounterConsumption

   // NodeName identifies the node where the device is available.
   //